 end

-Doesn't that look nice?
-No screwing around with complex tools to handle the scheduling - just run it and it'll go forever.
+That’s it.
+No screwing around with complex scheduling infrastructure – just run it and it loops forever.